BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 * Recieve or Process: was the message obtained by push or pull?

 This is because this will vary by the capabilities of the transport.As this information is static, we can enhance the channel with this information.

+#### Deserialization

+Because we may be participating in a distributed trace, we will need to work with traceparent and tracecontext headers when initializing the span.
+There is an example of how ASP.NET does this [here](https://github.com/dotnet/aspnetcore/blob/main/src/Hosting/Hosting/src/Internal/HostingApplicationDiagnostics.cs#L248) or .NET [here](https://github.com/dotnet/runtime/blob/4f9ae42d861fcb4be2fcd5d3d55d5f227d30e723/src/libraries/System.Net.Http/src/System/Net/Http/DiagnosticsHandler.cs?ref=jimmybogard.com#L254).
+See also this article on [distributed tracing](https://www.jimmybogard.com/building-end-to-end-diagnostics-activitysource-and-open/).

 #### Attributes